Andrew Zwicker: New Jersey Assembly

+2015

 He and his running mate Maureen Vella ran as Democrats in the historically-Republican dominated 16th Legislative District.
 Three days after the election, the race for the second seat elected between Zwicker and incumbent Republican Assemblywoman Donna Simon was considered "too close to call."
 The other incumbent Republican Assemblyman, Jack Ciattarelli, had finished far enough ahead in first place to be ensured a victory.
 Zwicker had a 29-vote lead over Simon with some provisional ballots remaining to be counted.
 On November 9, 2015, the final provisional ballots were counted, with Zwicker finishing with a 78-vote lead over Simon.
 On November 16, Simon conceded the race to Zwicker and Republican officials stated that no recount will be requested.
 He became the first Democrat ever elected to the district in its 42-year history, albeit in a more Democratic form than it had prior to redistricting thanks to the addition of the liberal university town of Princeton.

+2017

 In the November 2017 general election, with Republican incumbent Jack Ciattarelli leaving the Assembly in his unsuccessful run for the republican gubernatorial nomination, Zwicker (with 34,233 votes; 27.2% of all ballots cast) and his running mate, newcomer Roy Freiman (32,714; 26.0%), defeated Republican challengers Mark Caliguire (29,041; 23.1%) and Donna Simon (29,674; 23.6%) to win both Assembly seats from the district for the Democrats for the first time in district history.

+2019

+Zwicker and Freiman beat Mark Caliguire again, and newcomer Christine Madrid, by a convincing margin Preserving the seat for Democrats for another two years and being the first time that two Democrats were re-elected as Assembly Members for the 16th district.